 General Assembly Merit Scholarship – NOTE: CLEP exams and all DE courses must complete and be on the student’s high school transcript BEFORE graduation to qualify.

-Many colleges in TN give scholarships to TN Scholars, such as Union University.
-The student can put this in their portfolio and qualify for many scholarships just by being a TN Scholar.
+Many colleges in TN give scholarships to TN Scholars.
+The student can put this in his or her portfolio and may qualify for many scholarships just by being a TN Scholar.

-Please send the completed TN Scholars Checklist, Volunteer form, Application and Agreement form by email to Julie Riddle or by fax to 901-384-0731 by the end of February of the student’s senior year.
+Please send the completed TN Scholars Checklist, Volunteer form, Application and Agreement form by email to firstname.lastname@example.org or by fax to 901-384-0731 by the end of February of the student’s senior year.
 NOTE: Students do not need to have final grades in senior courses in order to qualify.

 - August – Apply for Tennessee Promise scholarship.
 (Deadline November 1)